 Use your windfalls wisely

-When you receive unexpected windfalls, such as bonuses, tax refunds, or gifts, consider allocating a portion of them to your fund.
-While it might be tempting to spend this money on discretionary purchases, using it to strengthen your financial safety net will provide long-term benefits.
+When you receive unexpected windfalls, such as bonuses, tax refunds, or gifts, allocate a portion of them to your fund.
+It might be tempting to spend this money on discretionary purchases.
+However, using it to strengthen your financial safety net will provide long-term benefits.

 Where to Keep Your Emergency Fund